FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/rioSoftware.md

 - Device ID and field-upgrade

 #### Step 4.
 Install Phoenix Firmware
 Once you have the **Phoenix Tuner** installed you can install/update the firmware on the CTRE hardware devices.
-The firmware can be found in `C:\Users\Public\Documents\FRC`.
+The firmware can be found in the directory `C:\Users\Public\Documents\FRC`.
 Or can be downloaded from the [Phoenix Framework Software](https://store.ctr-electronics.com/software/) releases page.
 The firmware is documented in the [Firmware Release Notes](https://docs.ctre-phoenix.com/en/stable/ch22_SoftReleaseNote.html#ch22-softreleasenote).

 Start the [Phoenix Tuner](https://docs.ctre-phoenix.com/en/stable/ch05_PrepWorkstation.html#frc-windows-open-phoenix-tuner).
 Refer to the [Field Upgrade Devices](https://docs.ctre-phoenix.com/en/stable/ch08_BringUpCAN.html#field-upgrade-devices) section of the CTRE documentation.